en

-Mary Cadogan, who was the secretary of Krishnamurti Foundation for three decades and who edited the book The Ending of Time, suggested to both that still one more session of dialogues should be arranged.
-Bohm agreed, but Krishnamurti refused, referring to Bohm's health.
+Mary Cadogan, who was the secretary of the Krishnamurti Foundation for three decades and edited the book The Ending of Time, suggested to both that one more session of dialogue be arranged.
+Bohm agreed, but Krishnamurti refused, referring strangely to Bohm's health.

 "Yes, David was ill", she answered.
 The topic was never again raised.

-In Bohm's biography Peat tells that in spring 1984 Bohm flew to Ojai to meet Krishnamurti and attended the seven table talks with several other people, but felt weak and stressed.
+In Bohm's biography, David Peat writes that in spring 1984 Bohm flew to Ojai to meet Krishnamurti and attended seven table talks with several others, but felt weak and stressed.

 So that was it.
 No more dialogues.

-However, I find it very difficult to imagine that there could be something they had not covered in their dialogues.
-And that is what Krishnamurti felt, too.
+Yet I find it very difficult to imagine that there could be anything they had not covered in their dialogues.
+That is what Krishnamurti seems to have felt, too.

 The memoirs of Mary Zimbalist offer a robust documentation of friendship and deep respect between Krishnamurti and Bohm.
-Zimbalist spent two decades of her life closer to K than anybody.
-She tells how much K appreciated the chance to talk about topics he loved with a person that could passionately share the mutual interest.
+Zimbalist spent two decades closer to K than anybody.
+She tells how much K appreciated the chance to talk about topics he loved with someone who could share his passion.

-Most of the people near Krishnamurti saw the significance of Bohm, but not all.
-To some his pedantry was intellectual nit-picking that did not help in the transformation.
+Most people near Krishnamurti recognised Bohm's significance, but not all.
+To some, his pedantry was intellectual nitpicking that did not help in the transformation.

-Many people near Bohm thought that an exceptionally talented scientist wasted his time with this Asian mystic.
+Some people near Bohm thought that a talented scientist wasted his time with this Asian mystic.

 The two men came from totally different worlds and their lives were almost opposites.
-Their paths crossed leaving a legacy that has a monumental meaning to all those who have grasped that our old roads lead to a dead end and disaster.
+Their paths crossed, leaving a legacy with monumental significance for all who have grasped that our old roads lead to a dead end and disaster.

 Professor Renée Weber met both men many times.
-In her book Dialogues with Scientists and Sages - the search for unity Weber tells about these meetings with them.
+In her book Dialogues with Scientists and Sages, Weber recounts these meetings.

 One of four discussions with David Bohm gives an enlightening insight into meaning as a bridge between mind and matter.
-We react to meanings that we give to things, not what they actually are.
+We react to the meanings we give to things, not to what they actually are.

 Matter as such has no meaning, but observing it makes it important or insignificant.
-So basically it is the context that matters.
-If we see that matter and meaning are part of the same system and indissolubly connected, there is no separation between them and either everything is full of meaning or nothing has any meaning.
+So basically, it is the context that matters.
+If we see that matter and meaning are part of the same system and are indissolubly connected, then there is no separation between them, and either everything is full of meaning, or nothing has any meaning.
 So the meaning is not in the object but in the observation.

 The real meaning of everything is in the connection we have to it.
 This brings us back to the insight from which the dialogues started: the observer is the observed.

-After hearing the theme and content of Weber's book project Krishnamurti most politely but very sternly refused to give an interview and answer Weber's questions.
+After hearing the theme and content of Weber's book project, Krishnamurti politely but firmly refused to give an interview or answer Weber's questions.

-Instead, he spent over two hours describing passionately the sorrow that every human being lives in.
+Instead, he spent over two hours passionately describing the sorrow that every human being lives with.
 He evoked the vision of a species bending its talents to probe its stellar origins in the remote past while its very continuity in the present and future lies in doubt.

 "If my son or brother has just died, I am not going to want to discuss the Big Bang with you.
 I am in pain and interested in this, not that."